-- First-stage factor: the first stage of ratio estimation is applied only to non-self-representing PSU's.
+• First-stage factor: the first stage of ratio estimation is applied only to non-self-representing PSU's.
 Its purpose is to reduce sampling error caused by selecting one PSU to represent an entire stratum.
-It adjusts for race and zone of residence differences between the sample non-self-representing PSU's and the population nonself-representing PSU's (for self-representing PSU's this factor is set to 1). - Second-stage factor: the second stage of ratio estimation is applied on an individual basis to bring the distribution of individuals in the sample into closer agreement with independent current estimates of the population according to age, sex, and race characteristics1.
+It adjusts for race and zone of residence

+Second-stage factor: the second stage of ratio estimation is applied on an individual basis to bring the distribution of individuals in the sample into closer agreement with independent current estimates of the population according to age, sex, and race characteristics.
 This factor is defined for each person to adjust for the difference between weighted counts of persons (using the above five weight components) and independent estimates of the number of persons, within the defined cells.
-These independent estimates are projections based on the 1990 Census population controls adjusted for the undercount.
+These independent estimates are projections based on the 2000 Census population controls adjusted for the undercount.